vsrinivas/fuchsia/public/lib/mtl/README.md

-# Magenta Template Library
+# Mojo Template Library

-A library containing C++ utilities for working with the Magenta system API.
+A library containing C++ utilities for working with Mojo.